LambdaIITH/Dashboard-Old/COMMIT_GUIDELINES.md

         * No trailing period.
   * Commit body
     * Maximum of 72 chars excluding newline for each line.
-    * Not mandatory - but helps explain what you’re doing.
+    * Not mandatory - but helps explain what you are doing.
     * Should describe the reasoning for your changes.
 This is especially important for complex changes that are not self explanatory.
 This is also the right place to write about related bugs.
     * First person should not be used here.
   * Issue reference (Optional)